thejackshelton/builder-manifest-repro/README.md

 # Problem:

-The editor does not update when directly consuming from the Qwik UI headless library. (potentially any Qwik library)
+The editor does not update when directly consuming from the Qwik UI headless library into the Builder component registry. (potentially any Qwik library)

 ## Reproduction Steps: